bcaffo/LittleInferenceBook/manuscript/05_variation.md

 mean is the population variance that we're trying to estimate if we divide by {$$}(n-1){/$$} rather than {$$}n{/$$}.

-Moreover, as we collect more data, the distribution of the sample variance gets more concentrated around the population variance that it's estimating.
+It is also nice that as we collect more data the distribution of the sample variance gets more concentrated around the population variance that it's estimating.